 - They offer a sound barrier, reducing noise pollution.

-- The tempered and laminated glass is at least five time stronger than regular glass, meaning it is almost unbreakable.
+- The tempered and laminated glass is at least five times stronger than regular glass, meaning it is almost unbreakable.
 If your glass door does suffer damage from impact, it will maintain its cohesive shape rather than shatter, eliminating many of the risks associated with injury.

 - You have the option to just partially open the door at any time.
 As top-hung doors are created with panels, you can open just one or a few of the individual panels to make gaps in the door.
 This allows for a natural flow of air for ventilation, which is particularly useful during the summer months.
 This system also makes it easier to clean the glass.